YingqiLi-Flyingchess/Single-person-HAR-with-3D-pose/README.md

 5. Run `data_demo.ipynb` to learn how to use the dataset.

-# All data of this project is prepared in the data folder, we can just run the code in the FinalVersionThesis# Dataset need to put in the data folder, then we can run the code in the FinalVersionThesis
+# Dataset need to put in the data folder, then we can run the code in the FinalVersionThesis